openly-available/angular-export/README.md

+# AngularExportExcel

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.3.

-# export excel using xlsx library in angular from json object
+## Angular Export to excel using xlsx from json object.